Four-minute mile

-A four-minute mile is the completion of a mile run (1609 m) in four minutes or less.
-It was first achieved in 1954 by Roger Bannister, at age 25, in 3:59.4.
-As of April 2021, the "four-minute barrier" has been broken by 1,664 athletes, and is now a standard of professional middle distance runners in several cultures.
-In the 65 years since, the mile record has been lowered by almost 17 seconds, and currently stands at 3:43.13, by Hicham El Guerrouj of Morocco, at age 24, in 1999.
-Running a mile in four minutes translates to a speed of 15 miles per hour (24 km/h).
+A four-minute mile is the completion of a mile run (1.609 km) in four minutes or less.
+It translates to an average speed of 15 miles per hour (24 km/h).
+It is a standard for male professional middle-distance runners in several countries.

+The first four-minute mile is usually attributed to the English athlete Roger Bannister, who ran it in 1954 at age 25 in 3:59.4.
+The mile record has since been lowered by 16.27 seconds.
+According to World Athletics statistics, the "four-minute barrier" has been broken by just over 2,000 athletes.
+The record for the fastest time stands at 3:43.13, achieved by the Moroccan athlete Hicham El Guerrouj, at age 24, in 1999.
+There has not yet been a woman who has run a four-minute mile.

 Record holders

+On 30 October 1863, William Lang ran a downhill mile time trial in 4:02 in Newmarket, Suffolk, England.
+Due to the downhill slope, the time would not have been valid for record-keeping but nonetheless remained the fastest mile ever run until 1943, and began speculation about when the first sub-four-minute mile would be performed.

-Breaking the four-minute barrier was first achieved on 6 May 1954 at Oxford University's Iffley Road Track, by British athlete Roger Bannister, with the help of fellow-runners Chris Chataway and Chris Brasher as pacemakers.
+The four-minute barrier was first broken on 6 May 1954 at Oxford University's Iffley Road Track, by British athlete Roger Bannister, with the help of fellow runners Chris Chataway and Chris Brasher as pacemakers.

+On 21 June 1954, at an international meet at Turku, Finland, John Landy of Australia became the second man, after Bannister, to achieve a sub-four-minute mile.
+He achieved a world record time of 3:57.9, ratified by the IAAF as 3:58.0 owing to the rounding rules then in effect.
+He held this record for more than three years.

-Two months later, during the 1954 British Empire and Commonwealth Games hosted in Vancouver, B.C., two competing runners, Australia's John Landy and Bannister, ran the distance of one mile in under four minutes.
+Two months later, on 7 August, during the 1954 British Empire and Commonwealth Games hosted in Vancouver, B.C., Landy and Bannister both ran the distance of one mile in under four minutes.
 The race's end is memorialised in a photo, and later a statue, of the two, with Landy looking over his left shoulder, just as Bannister is passing him on the right.
 Landy thus lost the race.
 The statue was placed in front of the Pacific National Exhibition entrance plaza.
+Bannister won in 3:58.8, with Landy 0.8 seconds behind at 3:59.6.

-New Zealand's John Walker, who with a 3:49.4 performance in August 1975 became the first man to run the mile under 3:50, ran 135 sub-four-minute miles during his career (during which he was the first person to run over 100 sub-four-minute miles), and American Steve Scott has run the most sub-four-minute miles, with 136.
+New Zealand's John Walker ran 135 sub-four-minute miles during his career, became the first person to run over 100 sub-four-minute miles, and with a 3:49.4 performance in August 1975 became the first man to run the mile under 3:50.
+American Steve Scott has run the most sub-four-minute miles, with 136.
 Algeria's Noureddine Morceli was the first under 3:45.
 Currently, the mile record is held by Morocco's Hicham El Guerrouj, who ran a time of 3:43.13 in Rome in 1999.